 Mr. Nick A. Caporella was not compensated by the Company or its subsidiaries during the past fiscal year.
-The Management Company provides management services to the Company and its subsidiaries through a group of employees, including Nick A. Caporella, and receives a management fee from the Company pursuant to the terms of a management agreement adopted in fiscal 1992 prior to the Company having publicly traded shares.
+The Management Company provides management services to the Company and its subsidiaries through a group of employees, including Nick A. Caporella and George R. Bracken, and receives a management fee from the Company pursuant to the terms of a management agreement adopted in fiscal year 1992 prior to the Company having publicly traded shares.
 (See "Certain Relationships and Related Party Transactions".)
 The Management Company receives an annual base fee from the Company equal to 1% of the consolidated net sales of the Company, plus incentive compensation based upon certain factors to be determined by the Compensation and Stock Option Committee of the Board of Directors.
-The Company has paid \$5,004,000 for services rendered by the Management Company for the fiscal year ended May 3, 2003.
+The Company has paid approximately \$5.0 million for services rendered by the Management Company for the fiscal year ended April 30, 2005.
 No incentive compensation has been incurred or approved under the management agreement since its inception in fiscal 1992.
 In addition, no options or other stock-based awards have been granted to Mr. Caporella since the Company's formation in 1985.
+The Compensation and Stock Option Committee has determined the need for a plan to provide the Management Company with incentive compensation to reward its performance.